 - Quietly advise on any aspect of the conduct of a case

-However where circumstances dictate, the litigant in person may appeal to the court so as to allow the McKenzie Friend a right to audience, and where such instances may demonstrate that:
+However, in some circumstances the litigant in person may ask the court to allow the McKenzie Friend a ‘right to audience’ when:

 - The McKenzie Friend is a close relative of the litigant

-- The litigant is suffering from health problems which prevent the litigant from addressing the court or conducting litigation, and is unable to retain a qualified lawyer due to financial difficulties
+- The litigant is suffering from health problems preventing them from addressing the court or conducting litigation and is unable to retain a qualified lawyer due to financial difficulties

-And it is also worth noting that although the courts would typically refrain from granting such audience rights on a case-by-case basis, s.1(2)(b) of Sch.3 of the Legal Services Act 2007 notes that such a person is exempt from refusal where the court has granted a right of audience in relation to the proceedings attended.
+While the courts typically refrain from granting audience rights on a case-by-case basis, s.1(2)(b) of Sch.3 of the Legal Services Act 2007 states that such a person is exempt from refusal where the court has granted a right of audience in relation to the proceedings attended.

-While in relation to payment, s.27 of the McKenzie Friend Practice Note 2010 further reads that:
+With regard to payment, s.27 of the McKenzie Friend Practice Note 2010 also reads that:

 “Litigants can enter into lawful agreements to pay fees to McKenzie Friends for the provision of reasonable assistance in court or out of court by, for instance, carrying out clerical or mechanical activities, such as photocopying documents, preparing bundles, delivering documents to opposing parties or the court, or the provision of legal advice in connection with court proceedings.”

-Thus it would appear that in the majority of civil and family related suits, a litigant is not necessarily subjected to the automatic expense of lawyer retention, nor the additional (and much higher) cost of a barrister where advocation through a McKenzie Friend is deemed acceptable to the court, and thereby invaluable to the expedience of judicial time and the natural flow of justice.
+This means that in the majority of civil and family related matters, a litigant is not necessarily subjected to the automatic expense of a solicitor, nor the additional (and much higher) cost of a barrister, particularly when McKenzie Friend advocation is acceptable to the court.